 In 1926, Capt.
 Frank E. Green had a lunch meeting in a Delano hotel, where he pitched the idea of a growers’ cooperative to his peers.
-The grape and cotton farmer had been mulling the idea since 1922, when the Capper-Volstead Act passed, allowing farmers to form cooperative groups without violating anti-trust laws.
+The grape and cotton producer had been mulling the idea since 1922, when the Capper-Volstead Act passed, allowing farmers to form cooperative groups without violating anti-trust laws.

 By February 1927, the group’s support base had swelled to 25,000 acres.
 On Feb.
 23, 1927, the forerunner of Calcot held its first valley-wide meeting of 151 growers at the Delano Theatre.

 The cooperative moved business operations from the smaller town of Delano to the larger Bakersfield in 1931.
 As Kern County was the state’s largest cotton production area, cotton buyers frequented hotels and other establishments in Bakersfield.
 (Plus, always conscious of cost efficiency, the association stood to save $2,500 a year if it moved to the private grounds of a cotton compress company in Bakersfield.)